luminee0/PawsomeCompanions/README.md

 # PawsomeCompanions
-The website provides basic information about pet care, including tips on feeding, grooming, health, and exercise for pets.
+The website provides basic information about pet care, including tips on feeding, grooming, health, and exercise for pets..